I’m just a little pup on the web. A one dog show. I’ve got no ads on my blog, no sponsors, no income here. I pay for everything myself.

 Maybe I am nitpicking, but if me as a solitary little blogger can manage to attribute every photo I use, I expect a little better from the big dogs.

 I’m warning you, world, attribute like a good citizen, or be wary for a dog looking over your shoulder!

-The post "You’d Think a Big Site Like GigaOM Would Be Better at Creative Commons" was originally pushed out of the bottom of a purple jar of Play-Doh at CogDogBlog (http://cogdogblog.com/2010/04/gigaom-creative-commons/) on April 21, 2010.
+The post "You’d Think a Big Site Like GigaOM Would Be Better at Creative Commons" was originally pulled like taffy through a needle's eye at CogDogBlog (http://cogdogblog.com/2010/04/gigaom-creative-commons/) on April 21, 2010.